WLJSTeam/wljs-docs/docs/frontend/Reference/Graphics/Inset.md

 <Wl>{`Plot[x, {x,0,10}, Epilog->{Inset[EditorView["(*FB[*)((1)(*,*)/(*,*)(2))(*]FB*)"], {3,5}, {10,30}, {1,3}]}, ImageSize->350]`}</Wl>

 ## Dynamics
-The second arguments `pos` that specifies the position of an inset does support dynamic updates.
+The second arguments `pos` that specifies the position of an inset does support updates.